At a Glance

 Some tips for your application 🫡

-Tailor Your Application: Craft your application to highlight relevant experience in frontline work, particularly in domestic abuse or stalking contexts.
-Use specific examples from your past roles that demonstrate your understanding of safeguarding principles and your ability to support victims.
+Tailor Your Application: When filling out the application form, tailor your responses to highlight relevant experience in frontline work, particularly in domestic abuse or stalking contexts.
+Use specific examples to demonstrate your understanding of safeguarding principles and victim support.

-Follow Application Instructions: Ensure you follow the application instructions carefully.
-Remember that CVs will not be accepted, so focus on providing a well-structured application form that addresses all the points mentioned in the job description.
+Follow Application Instructions: Ensure you follow all application instructions carefully.
+Since CVs are not accepted, focus on completing the application form thoroughly and accurately.
+Double-check for any specific requirements mentioned in the job description before submitting.

 How to prepare for a job interview at Black Country Women's Aid